Hoyg/azuredevopslabs/labs/vstsextend/whitesource/readme.md

    ![build_summary](images/buildsuccess.png)

-1. From the build summary, go to **WhiteSource Bolt Build Report** to see the vulnerability report.
+1. Navigate to **White Source Bolt** tab under **Pipelines** section and wait for the report generation of the completed build to see the vulnerability report.

    ![report](images/WhiteSourceBolt13.png)